cs298f25/Sean-Anthony-Mael/deploy.md

 with the following name:
 `FLASK_KEY=<insert key>`

-5. Run the application outside of the REP:
+5. Run the application outside of the REPL:
 ```bash
 python src/app.py
 ```